How to Grow Forget Me Not Flowers

 Forget Me Not Plant Propagation

 Perennial Forget-Me-Not plants are started from seed.
 Directly sow Forget Me Not seeds into your flower garden after all danger of frost.
-Or, for earlier blooms, start them indoors a few weeks before the last frost in your area.
+Or, for earlier blooms, start them indoors a eight to ten weeks before the last frost in your area.

 Sow seeds after all danger of frost.
 Cover lightly with 1/8″ of garden soil.